-A half-million dollar mortgage puts you above the national average and into territory where loan type, rate shopping, and tax strategy matter significantly.
-Here’s the full breakdown.
+A half-million dollar mortgage puts you above the national average loan amount and into territory where loan type, rate shopping, and tax strategy matter significantly.
+The good news: a $500K loan is still comfortably within the conforming loan limit ($806,500 in most counties for 2026), so you benefit from standard pricing and flexible down payment options.
+Here is the full breakdown of costs, income requirements, and strategies for managing this loan.

 Monthly Payment by Interest Rate